Underwater theme park opening in Bahrain

-(CNN) — The Persian gulf country of Bahrain is hoping to attract divers from across the globe with a new "underwater theme park" -- an expansive diving site spanning 100,000 square meters with some unusual features.
+(CNN) — The Persian Gulf country of Bahrain is hoping to attract divers from across the globe with a new "underwater theme park" -- an expansive diving site spanning 100,000 square meters with some unusual features.

 The centerpiece of this underwater extravaganza?
 A sunken Boeing 747.